Mudvayne: Artistry

+Musical style and influences

 Mudvayne is noted for its musical complexity, complex meters and polyrhythms.
 The band's music contains what McDonough calls "number symbolism", where certain riffs correspond to lyrical themes.
+Metal Injection said the band combines its technical instrumentation with "theatrical flair".
 Mudvayne has incorporated elements of death metal, jazz, jazz fusion, progressive rock, speed metal, thrash metal and world music.

 Mudvayne's influences include Tool, Pantera, King Crimson, Genesis, Emerson, Lake & Palmer, Carcass, Deicide, Emperor, Miles Davis, Black Sabbath, Rush, Metallica, Slayer, Korn, and Deftones.
 Mudvayne have repeatedly expressed admiration for Stanley Kubrick's 2001: A Space Odyssey, and were influenced by the film during the recording of L.D.
 50.

 Although Mudvayne has described its style as "math rock" and "math metal", drummer Matthew McDonough said in 2009: "I honestly don't know what 'math metal' is.
 I made a joke early on in Mudvayne's career that we used an abacus in writing.
 It seems I should be careful making jokes in interviews.
 I don't really see Mudvayne as an innovator in anything."
 Music critics and journalists have categorized the band as alternative metal, nu metal, experimental metal, extreme metal, hard rock, heavy metal, math metal, groove metal, neo-progressive metal, neo-progressive rock, progressive rock, and progressive metal.
 Eli Enis of Revolver magazine wrote that the band "wriggled between nu-metal, alt-metal, prog and hard rock in a way that remains completely unrivaled to this day.
 No one else has or ever will sound quite like them."

-Appearance
+Image

 Although Mudvayne was known for its appearance, Gray described its aesthetic as "music first, visuals second".
 When L.D.
 50 was released, the band performed in horror film-style makeup.
 Epic Records initially promoted Mudvayne without focusing on its members; early promotional materials featured a logo instead of photos of the band, but its appearance and music videos publicized L.D.
 50. The members of Mudvayne were originally known by the stage names Kud, sPaG, Ryknow and Gurrg.
 At the 2001 MTV Video Music Awards (where they won the MTV2 Award for "Dig"), the band appeared in white suits with bloody bullet-hole makeup on their foreheads.
 After 2002, Mudvayne changed makeup styles (from multicolored face paint to extraterrestrials) for promotional photos and changed their stage names to Chüd, Güüg, Rü-D, and Spüg, though they would continue to perform in the horror-style makeup live.
 According to the band, the extravagant makeup added a visual aspect to their music and set them apart from other metal bands.
 From 2003 up until their dissolution, Mudvayne largely abandoned the use of makeup to avoid image comparisons with the band Slipknot.
 With their 2021 reunion, they began wearing makeup again when performing live.